ent/ent/doc/website/blog/2021-07-01-automatic-graphql-filter-generation.md

 If you're new to Ent and GraphQL, please follow the [Getting Started Tutorial](https://entgo.io/docs/tutorial-todo-gql).

-Then, after running `go generate ./ent/...`, Ent will generate `<T>WhereInput` for each type in your schema, and update the GraphQL schema as well, so you won't need to `autobind` them to `gqlgen` manually.
+Next, run `go generate ./ent/...`.
+Observe that Ent has generated `<T>WhereInput` for each type in your schema.
+Ent will update the GraphQL schema as well, so you don't need to `autobind` them to `gqlgen` manually.
 For example:

 ```go
 // TodoWhereInput represents a where input for filtering Todo queries.